LHarveyDev/homes-for-hounds/README.md

   1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

      1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
+Underneath the title there is a Hero Image.
+In the bottom half of the index page there is information and links to furthur reading.
-     2. The main points are made immediately with the hero image
+     2. The main points are made immediately with the hero image and About Us section of text.
-     3. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.
+     3. The user has two options, use the navigation buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.

   2. As a First Time Visitor, I want them to be able to easily navigate throughout the site to find content.

      1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
+At the top of each page there is a clean navigation bar, each link describes what page they will end up at clearly.
      2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
      3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.